 Setting up a bank account from abroad

 Some banks in Northern Ireland provide accounts that can be opened entirely online.
-There are other banks that also offer online applications, however, a visit to a branch is still needed before the setting up is finalised.
+Other banks also offer online applications, however, a visit to a branch is still needed before the setup is finalised.
 It is important to check with your bank of choice whether they offer such options and if setting up an account online is possible in your case.

 Documents required to open a bank account